Criticism of Twelver Shia Islam: Khums

-Khums is a tax to pay one-fifth of Muslims' acquired wealth from certain sources toward specified causes.
+Khums is a tax to pay one-fifth of Muslims' excess wealth from certain sources toward specified causes.
 It is treated differently in Shi'ite and Sunni Islam.
-In Sunni Islam tradition, the scope of khums tax has been the spoils of war, while according to Twelver religious practice, Khums is an annual taxation on 20% of all profits.
+In Sunni Islam tradition, the scope of khums tax has been the spoils of war, while according to Twelver religious practice, Khums is an annual taxation on 20% of remaining profits, after expenses.
 This wealth is collected and managed by Shi'ite religious leaders.
 However, according to scholars such as Musa al-Musawi, the modern development of the practice of collecting khums exclusively by Shia religious leaders, especially the Sayyid clerical elite, is simply a case of the usurpation of the place of the hidden Imam Mahdi, and as a way of enriching the clerical class.

-Khums, according to Shiah, is divided into two portions.
+Khums, according to Shia, is divided into two portions.
 One portion went to the descendants of Muhammad, the other portion was divided equally and one part given to Imam and clergy, while the other part went to the orphaned and poor Muslims.
 Khums became a major source of income and financial independence of the clergy in Shi'ite regions.
 Shi'ites justify the practice of khums by the fact that unlike Sunni religious leaders, non-Iranian Shi'ite ones, are not state sponsored and supported in their mission.
 For example, Turkish "Presidency of Religious Affairs" only trains and employs all of Turkey's Sunni imams, as well as administers only Sunni worshiping places, despite the fact that Shias make up approximately 5% of Turkish citizens, and on non-voluntary basis, participate in the financing of the Sunni mosques and the salaries of Sunni imams, while their places of worship, which are not officially recognized by the State, do not receive any funding.